Virginia tightening rules for disciplining youth in custody

 She declined to comment when asked if the rule changes came in response to any incidents at the detention centers or Bon Air, or whether they reflected actual current practice at the facilities.

-The murder of George Floyd in Minneapolis police custody in 2020 underscored as an urgent concern the way police, jail and prison officers restrain individuals.
-Minneapolis policeman Derek Chauvin held Floyd to the ground with a knee on his neck for more than 8 minutes, including for more than minute after paramedics arrived at the scene to try to resuscitate Floyd.
+The murder of George Floyd in Minneapolis police custody in 2020 underscored urgent concerns over the way police, jail and prison officers restrain individuals.
+Minneapolis policeman Derek Chauvin held Floyd to the ground with a knee on his neck for more than eight minutes; more than a minute of that period transpired after paramedics had arrived at the scene to try to resuscitate Floyd.

 Restraint of a detainee is currently at issue in the death last month of

-The new regulations for detention centers are pending review by the Department of Planning and Budget before heading to Secretary of Public Safety and the governor's office and, if they approve, taking effect.
-Public comment on similar rules for Bon Air has closed, and it will shortly be following the same path.
+The new regulations for detention centers are pending review by the Department of Planning and Budget before heading to Secretary of Public Safety and the governor's office and, if they are approved, taking effect.
+The period for public comment on similar rules for Bon Air has closed, and the facility soon will be following the same path.

-Since 2014, Virginia's juvenile justice department has been following a transformation plan that has seen it slash the number of its correctional centers, as it expands and improves services aimed at rehabilitating youth when held in detention centers or at Bon Air.
+Since 2014, Virginia's juvenile justice department has been following a transformation plan that has seen it slash the number of its correctional centers, as it expands and improves services aimed at rehabilitating youth who are held in detention centers or at Bon Air.

-The transformation stresses alternatives to incarceration, so that rehabilitation services are offered in the least restrictive setting.
-It seeks to set up facilities that are smaller and with a more therapeutic approach than old-fashioned reform schools.
+The transformation stresses alternatives to incarceration, allowing for rehabilitation services to be offered in the least restrictive setting.
+It seeks to set up facilities that are smaller and take a more therapeutic approach than old-fashioned reform schools.

-The new regulations say staff must check every 15 minutes on any youth when confined to their rooms or placed in isolation or sent to serve a cooling-off period.
+The new regulations say staff must check every 15 minutes on youth who have been confined to their rooms, placed in isolation or sent to serve cooling-off periods.

 They stress that physical restraint is to be used only as a last resort when less restrictive measures have failed or when residents’ behavior threatens their own safety or the safety of others.

-The new regulations require detailed written procedures for the use of physical restraint as well as detailed reporting each time a resident is restrained, including how long the resident was restrained and what other interventions, such as a cooling off period, were tried first.
+The new regulations require detailed written procedures for the use of physical restraint as well as detailed reporting each time a resident is restrained, including information as to how long the resident was restrained and what other interventions were tried first.

-New rules for use of handcuffs, waist chains, leg irons, leather belts and bands and other mechanical restraints say for the first time that they may only be to control residents when their behavior poses an immediate threat to their safety or the safety of others, or if they are needed while moving a resident around a facility or to a court date or other appointment outside the facility.
+For the first time, new rules for the use of handcuffs, waist chains, leg irons, leather belts and bands and other mechanical restraints say that the devices may only be used to control residents when their behavior poses an immediate threat to their own safety or the safety of others, or if they are needed while moving a resident around a facility or to a court date or other appointment outside the facility.

 They also say for the first time that staff must release the resident when the immediate threat to safety eases or when transported residents arrive at their destination in a facility.

-The new regulations reiterate earlier directives that staff can’t use restraints as punishment and that residents can’t be handcuffed to fixed objects or be held in unnatural positions.
+The new regulations reiterate earlier directives that staff cannot use restraints as punishment and that residents cannot be handcuffed to fixed objects or held in unnatural positions.

-The regulations also detail for the first time standards for spit guards and rules for their use, including that they don’t prevent a resident from eating or drinking and aren’t applied when a resident is unconscious or vomiting.
+The regulations also detail for the first time standards for spit guards and rules for their use; specifically, spit guards cannot be used to prevent residents from eating or drinking and cannot be applied when a resident is unconscious or vomiting.

 In addition, the new regulations detail for the first time rules for the use of mechanical restraint chairs.